Nora's Ark

 Nora's Ark (Arche Nora) is a 1948 German comedy-drama film directed by Werner Klingler that stars Willy Maertens, Claus Hofer and Harry Meyen.
 It is about a young couple who go to live on a derelict boat because they lack a home.

-It was produced by Wandsbek Studios in Hamburg in the British Zone of Occupation.
+It was produced by Real Films and shot at the Wandsbek Studios in Hamburg in the British Zone of Occupation.
 The film's sets were designed by art director Herbert Kirchhoff.